Letztes Update: 21. September 2025

 Antwort der Redaktion

-The Breadth-First Search (BFS) is often considered the simplest pathfinding algorithm.
-It works by exploring all nodes at the present depth before moving on to nodes at the next depth level.
-This makes it an excellent choice for unweighted graphs where the shortest path is desired.
+Breadth-First Search is a fundamental algorithm used to explore nodes and edges of a graph.
+It starts at a selected node and explores all its neighboring nodes at the present depth before moving on to nodes at the next depth level.
+This makes BFS an ideal candidate for finding the shortest path in unweighted graphs.

 Last updated 3 mins ago